openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 ### Example EmonHub Configuration

-The following is a full */etc/emonhub/emonhub.conf* example that reads from any connected DS18B20 temperature sensors, an SDM120-MBUS electricity meter and a Qalcosonic E3 heat meter.
+The following is a full */etc/emonhub/emonhub.conf* example that reads from any connected DS18B20 temperature sensors, a Sontex Superstatic 440 heat meter with Multical 531 integrator on MBUS and a SDM120-Modbus electricity meter.
 Data is forwarded to the local emoncms installation using MQTT and the remote emoncms installation via HTTP.

 ```
 [hub]